We are considering just after Christmas or the week of March 17. Which should we choose? [more inside]

 My brother left for Rome, Italy on Monday to do a summer job for a lab there and we (his friends and family) still haven't had any contact from him.
 I'm worried that something might have happened to him and his wife and kids are worried sick.
 Is there any good routes to trying to find him in case he's been in an accident?
 I don't have the name of the lab he's working for or I'd just call them :(

 Our daughter is going to a dance intensive program in Guinea, Africa.
 While my wife and I have traveled quite a bit in Europe and Asia, Africa is new to us.
 She will be getting all necessary shots, travel insurance, etc., but we're more interested in the less than obvious.
 While she will be in and out of Conakry, from our understanding she will also be helping to build a school and traveling around other parts of Guinea.
 Does anyone have any advice for our daughter about Guinea, travel to Africa, cultural dos and don'ts or logistical information about communications, phones, or anything else?
 Thanks!

 We're road-tripping from Sacramento to Salt Lake City to Denver with our five-year-old, and are looking for tips on routes and places to stop. [more inside]

 Hi CT mefites.
 I'm looking for help locating sunflowers in grocery/box stores between Windsor Locks and Storrs before I travel there next week. [more inside]

+I'm road trippin' with friends.
+They are driving from Boston to Deleware.
+I'm in NYC.
 I need to meet them somewhere along the 1-95 route in the NYC area, So they don't have to go out of their way to pick me up. [more inside]

 What are the most fun things to do in Melbourne on holiday?
 I've got 4 days as a solo female traveller in my 30s.
 I'm not into footy but open to shopping, good places to eat (cheaply), cultural things and tourist attractions.
 Inspire me!